russellane/libgoogle/README.md

-The `libgoogle` package provides a function to connect to a google service (such as Calendar, Drive and Mail), and manage credentials and access tokens.
+The `libgoogle` package provides a function to connect to a google service (such as Calendar, Drive and Mail), and manage credentials and access tokens under the `xdg` schema.

 ### function connect_to_google

-Connect to Google service identified by `scope`.
+Connect to Google service identified by `scope` and `version`.

 Args:
     scope:          (valid examples):